PVC Membrane | Tensile Membrane Structure Materials

 - Easy-to-clean surface properties

-- As a flameproof material of low weight (up to about 1,450 g/m²) and with a maximum thickness of about 1.2 mm, PVC/PES have an extremely low fire load
+- As a flameproof material of low weight (up to about 1,450 g/m²) and with a maximum thickness of about 1.2 mm, PVC/PES has an extremely low fire load

 - Various colours